Development notes

 Local development

-This document sets you up to use locally running instances of ocaml-ci-service and ocaml-ci-web to build an OCaml project that is in a repository owned by your GitHub user.
+This document sets you up to use local instances of ocaml-ci-service and ocaml-ci-web running in Docker containers to build an OCaml project that is in a repository owned by your GitHub user.

 Setting up a GitHub App

-Since ocaml-ci is a GitHub App, create a GitHub App (settings/apps) under your own user and point it to localhost via a webhook payload delivery service like smee.io.
+ocaml-ci uses the functionality of a GitHub App to interact with GitHub.
+To use ocaml-ci yourself you must create your own.
+You can create a GitHub App (settings/apps) under your own user and point it to localhost via a webhook payload delivery service like smee.io.

 To do this, follow the instructions in Setting up your development environment to create a GitHub App but when it comes to setting permissions for your app, set the following as the “Repository permissions”: